Here’s a recipe kids might like—great for the hot weather (should it ever arrive…). Yoda Soda is as lovely a shade of lime green as Yoda’s complexion!

 Dec 26, 2012 @ 23:48:50

 Very cute idea, Vinny.
-As a kid myself.
-I love Star Wars and general and Yoda in particular.
+As a kid myself, I love Star Wars in general and Yoda in particular.
 Happy Holidays!

 Tony